When you’re coaching a new team, it’s a good idea to begin with a comprehensive understanding of their work.

 But where — exactly — do you start?

-In this article, I’ll go through how to apply STATIK to design a Kanban system, step-by-step.
+In this blog, I’ll go through how to apply STATIK to design a Kanban system, step-by-step.

 I’ll use a real story of a 5-member operations team responsible for supporting delivery teams with configuration management, deployment, automation, environmental issues and related topics as a practical example on how to improve team dynamics, self-organisation and predictability – among other things.